Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 After cleansing, tone the skin with a product that exfoliates and/or refreshes.

-A toner with glycolic acid, such as Evolve Liquid Radiance Glycolic Toner, helps remove dead skin cells and reveal fresher skin underneath.
+A toner with glycolic acid helps remove dead skin cells and reveal fresher skin underneath.

 3. Serum & Face Cream

 Next, apply a serum.
-Keep the skin moisturized by using both serum and a natural face cream afterward.
+Keep the skin moisturized by using both serum and a natural face cream afterwards.

-For an extra boost, you can use specialty products such as:
+For an extra boost, you can use specialized products such as:

 Evolve Bio-Retinol + C Booster with Bio-retinol and vitamin C that counteracts fine lines, stimulates collagen production, and increases the skin's moisture levels.